jeshan/scale-your-cloudformation/docs/README.md

 # Scale your Cloudformation: success tactics for getting more out of Infrastructure as Code on AWS
-## Preface
-As a company passionate about infrastructure automation, we have been researching how to leverage Cloudformation for our own needs.
-As a result of our research, we are providing the following report as a free educational resource on Cloudformation productivity.
-The target audience is **DevOps engineers looking to automate more of their AWS infrastructure**.
-We are hoping to ease your adoption of Cloudformation as much as practical in about 20 pages.

 In this guide you will learn:
 - Mistakes to avoid when adopting cloudformation at scale